Recent rain & monsoon conditions in Far North Queensland are wreaking havoc on local small businesses, including ours.

 Juice of 1 lime

-Beat the flour, sugar, butter, eggs and milk until sugar is dissolved.
+Beat the flour, sugar, oil, eggs and milk until sugar is dissolved.
 Add Coconut Chips and Lime Rind.
 Bake in moderate oven for approx 40 min.

 Mix all icing ingredients together and spread on loaf when it’s cooled.
 Top with additional Coconut Sprinkles for decoration.